-Contaminants (units) Action Level Individual Results over the AL 90% of test levels were less than Violation Year Sampled Typical Source of Contaminants Lead and Copper copper (ppin), routine complance, 1.3 ppm NA 0.311 NO 2019 Corrosion of household plumbing systems.
-Erosion of natural deposits. at customers' taps Zero out of 50 samples were found to have copper levels in excess of the copper Action Level of 1.3 ppm.
-Lead (ppb), routine compliance, 15 ppb NA 2.45 NO 2019 Corrosion of household plumbing systems.
-Erosion of natural deposits. at consumers' taps Zero out of 50 samples were found to have lead levels in excess of the lead Action Level of 15 ppb.
+Contaminants (units) Action Level Individual Results over the AL 90% of test levels were less than or equal to Violation Year Sampled Typical Source of Contaminants Lead and Copper Copper (ppm), routine 1.3 ppm NA 0.193 NO 2020 Corrosion of household plumbing systems.
+Erosion of natural deposits. compliance, at consumers' taps S' taps Zero out of 50 samples were found to have copper levels in excess of the copper Action Level of 1.3 ppm.
+Lead (ppb), routine compliance, 15 ppb NA 1.55 NO 2020 Corrosion of household plumbing systems.
+Erosion of natural deposits. at consumers' taps umers' taps Zero out of 50 samples were found to have lead levels in excess of the lead Action Level of 15 ppb.